SeniorMars/seniormars.com/content/projects/resources.md

 +++
 title = "Resources For Students" description = "I hate when people can't succeed.
-Here are general resources for college students -- particularly those who lack a voice or first-generation low-income." weight = 1
+Here are general resources for college students -- particularly those who lack a voice or are first-generation low-income." weight = 1

 [extra]